 Fail.
 Another dive book inserted.
 Also, I realized that I need to have a project to get through to really understand it.
 I think I’ll just move onto fiction next month.

 8. This one is for the habits again.
-No cigs, no sweets (minus planned splurges, no more than once a week), HR train, batch cook, have a game night.
+No cigs (will have to dispose the Commercial Humidor), no sweets (minus planned splurges, no more than once a week), HR train, batch cook, have a game night.

 Check!
 Habits are becoming habits, fancy that.